Bangladesh complete T20 clean sweep over England

 The pressure built on England's middle order and they finished on 142-6 after losing 5-28 in the space of 35 balls.

-Bangladesh's 158-2 was set up by opener Litton Das' explosive 73 from 57 balls and Najmul Hossain's Shanto's 47 not out from 36.
+Bangladesh's 158-2 was set up by opener Litton Das' explosive 73 from 57 balls and Najmul Hossain Shanto's 47 not out from 36.

 Ben Duckett dropped Das on 51 and Rehan Ahmed dropped a simple chance from Rony Talukdar on 17.